dockercask/dockercask/README.md

 also be compromised.
 This can be avoided by running a separate browser for a password manager or using the LastPass desktop app.

-### known issues

-* Closing a Xephyr window will crash the PulseAudio service

 ### keylogger test

 This will demonstrate an example X11 keylogger